Take Courage! Parents and the Dreaded Conversation

 Starting with personal examination assumes married couples will discuss these things together, prior to engaging their children.
 Make sure that you have a mutually agreed upon strategy.
 Be prepared to respond when the questions start coming.

 It is very sad that most conversations about sex with our children (especially teens) focus on the negative.
 Begin by offering a biblical perspective on the blessing of sexuality.
 After all, the issue initially arises because children want to know where babies come from.
 Thus, in their eyes, it is naturally the glorious blessing God created it to be.
 Rather than a dreaded, one-time ordeal, sexual conversations should begin early and continue throughout the child’s life.

 3. Do it together

 This provides an additional challenge for single parents.
 They should prayerfully consider the assistance of other family members or close friends.
-Since my wife’s passing, I have been blessed to have other women come alongside my daughters and help them in areas I can’t as a man.
-This underscores the importance of living the Christian life as a “Body.”
+Since my wife’s passing, I have been blessed to have other women come alongside my daughters and help them in areas I can’t speak into as a man.
+This underscores the importance of living the Christian life as a “body.”

 4. Start small

 If you wait until your child is 10-12 years old to talk about sex, you missed the boat!
 Statistics reflect the average age of exposure to pornography is 9.
 Many men I work with began masturbating prior to puberty.
 Kids today have instant access on their cell phones to material that was unavailable in adult bookstores 20 years ago.